Package Leaflet: Information for the Patient

 Thervan contains lactose and sodium

-Before starting treatment, your doctor will put you on a low-cholesterol diet, which you must also follow during atorvastatin treatment.
+Before starting treatment, your doctor will put you on a low-cholesterol diet, which you should also follow during treatment with atorvastatin.

-The usual initial dose of atorvastatin is 10 mg once a day in adults and children aged 10 years and older.
-Your doctor may increase it if necessary to reach the dose you need.
+The usual initial dose of atorvastatin is 10 mg once a day in adults and children from 10 years old.
+Your doctor may increase it if necessary until you reach the dose you need.
 Your doctor will adjust the dose at intervals of 4 weeks or more.
 The maximum dose of atorvastatin is 80 mg once a day.

-Atorvastatin tablets should be swallowed whole with a glass of water and can be taken at any time of the day with or without food.
-However, try to take your tablet every day at the same time.
+The atorvastatin tablets should be swallowed whole with a glass of water and can be taken at any time of day with or without food.
+However, try to take your tablet at the same time every day.

 Your doctor will decide the duration of treatment with Thervan